duplys/TLSAudit/README.md

 # TLSAudit
-Simple script to check whether your TLS configuration is secure
+A simple script to check whether your TLS configuration is secure